-Kari looked at his distraught face and felt even worse; now she was getting TK upset.
+Kari looked at his distraught face and felt even worse; she was even making TK upset.
 When she opened her mouth to speak, though, her own voice interrupted her: "nothing."

 Kari scrambled off the bench and Gatomon leaped in front of her as the figure took full form.
 "Nothing you say can change the truth," the shadow said, smiling poisonously at TK.

 Kari shivered as she looked up at him, that sense of admiration she had felt in the Dark World bubbling back into her chest, but mixed with dread.
-Even after all the things her shadow said, TK still wanted to be her friend… but the shadow's voice made her question her very sense of friendship.
-What if she was manipulating TK too, just like Tai and Davis?
+Even after all the things her shadow said, TK still wanted to be her friend… but the shadow's voice made her question her very sense of friendship; maybe she was manipulating TK too, just like Tai and Davis.

 The shadowy Kari's eyes narrowed and her crafty smile inverted.
 "Is that so?
 I don't remember it like that," she sneered.
 "Think back to when we fought Piedmon!"

 TK and the rest thought back to one of the most terrifying battles of their first adventure.
-Piedmon, the strongest of the Dark Masters, had chased the Digidestined down, turning both kid and partner alike into lifeless keychains.
-"Yeah, I remember," Patamon spoke up.
+Piedmon, the strongest of the Dark Masters, had chased the Digidestined down, turning kids and partners alike into lifeless keychains.
+"Yeah, I remember," Patamon said.
 "TK kept Kari safe as long as he could!"